Rolodophone/nea/report/report.md

 sys.TextRenderSys                          |Draws the text of entities with a [TextComp]. sys.TimeSys                                |Keeps track of the app uptime and game uptime to enable timing of various things. util.Util                                  |Various utility functions.
-ButtonInputProcessor                       |Handles touch and key events for buttons.
 CKLogger                                   |Wrapper for libKTX [Logger] that logs only the tag and the message, without logging the debug level.
+CKPrefs                                    |Manages putting values to and getting values from the persistent storage.
 ComboKing                                  |The main class.
 This is created from a platform-specific launcher to start the app.
+UIInputProcessor                           |Handles touch and key events for UI elements.

 ## Groups